alechenninger/blog/posts/stay_calm_stop_mocking.md

 Similarly, we don't want to implement state or much logic, so just implement them method say for certain arguments, and return some result.
 Again, the arguments and result are what our test needs.

-The first time you do this, for a handful of tests, it is magical.
-So productive.
-Once we start to add a lot more tests, and our class or dependency evolves over time, a couple things happen.
+The first time you do this, for a handful of tests, it is magical and productive.
+Once we start to add a lot more tests, or our classes or dependencies evolves over time, a couple things happen.

-First of all, our tests are relying on the implementing of our class in subtle ways.
-They /know/ what methods to stub, and how.
+First of all, in this short-hand stubbing pattern, our tests are relying on the implementation of our class in subtle ways.
+By leaving out stubbing some methods, we imply we know what methods are used.
+By only stubbing for certain arguments, we imply we know how those methods are used.
 If our implementation changes, we may need to update our tests, even though they are still testing the same scenario.
 Each time we write a new test, we must recall how the dependency is used, so we stub it the right way.

 // TODO: example